doctypehuman/sql/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 You can use this project to learn SQL either on a MYSQL server or a POSTGRESQL server.
-The database that is used as an example is Northwinds Databse.
+The database that is used as an example is Northwinds Database.
 This is an example database that Microsoft created for tutorials.
 It is available on GitHub [here.](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs)

 For a POSTGRESQL server the database that can be used is the DVD Rental Database that can be found [here.](https://sp.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)